-You can hide a category from the table of contents, landing pages, widgets (custom content categories only), and breadcrumbs.
+You can hide a category from the table of contents, landing pages, article lists (certain categories only), and breadcrumbs.
 This can be useful for Sharing "draft" articles before making them publicly available, or having resources you only want to direct people to by URL.

 To alter a category's restrictions:

 - Select the restrictions you want from the Content Restrictions menu.
 Different category types have different restrictions options, and the options also vary depending on whether the category is a subcategory or top level category.

 This list describes all the possible restriction options and their behavior.
 The table below shows which restrictions are available to each category type.

 - Exclude from search results: users cannot find the category through the knowledge base search.